-1See e.g. Hall (2005) and Shimer (2005, 2012) for a discussion of the role of wage rigidities in accounting for labor market fluctuations in the context of the search and matching model.
-Blanchard and Galí (2007, 2010) emphasize the policy tradeoffs generated by the presence of wage rigidities in a New Keynesian model.
+&lt;sup>1See, for example, Hall (2005) and Shimer (2005, 2012) for a discussion of the role of wage rigidities in accounting for labour market fluctuations in the context of the search and matching model.
+Blanchard and Galí (2007, 2010) emphasize the policy trade-offs generated by the presence of wage rigidities in a New Keynesian model.
+Zanetti (2007) shows how wage setting by unions can be a source of such wage rigidities.